 Exam/test grades will be available 48-72 hours after taking the exam/test.
 Extenuating circumstances, such as clinical/lab/simulation after the exam/test, may result in grades being posted at a later time.

 If pencil/paper exams/tests/quizzes are given, additional instructions will be provided.
-In the event that remote proctoring for testing is implemented, further instructions will be provided.
+If remote proctoring for testing is implemented, further instructions will be provided.

 Math Calculations